a4my/a4my/README.md

   <summary> <b>What I've been studying 🌱</b></summary>
   <br/>

-At first I wanted to only focus on studying HTML, CSS, Sass and JavaScript, but the more I was learning the more I discovered new things and developed a genuine interest for frontend and backend technologies such as React, NodeJS, APIs and the MERN stack in general.
+Initially, my primary focus was on mastering HTML, CSS, Sass, and JavaScript.
+However, as I delved deeper into my studies, I found myself drawn towards a broader spectrum of technologies.
+This journey kindled a genuine passion for both frontend and backend development, igniting my enthusiasm for technologies such as React, NodeJS, APIs, and the comprehensive MERN stack as a whole.

 </details>